 If you own an older home that was built more than 10 years ago, there is a good chance that you do not have WERS rated windows.
 In fact, it wasn’t until recently that consumers have become much more conscious of energy efficient fittings and appliances for their homes.

 Non WERS rated windows in older homes present a number of challenges to homeowners.
 For example, ill fitting glass allows cold air and heat to escape along with drafts, resulting in lost efficiency and higher heating and cooling costs.

 Untinted glazing can cause a greenhouse-like effect, thus increasing cooling costs in hot summer months.
 Furniture textiles, artwork and other finishes in the home that are exposed to the UV rays over long periods of time can also be damaged.

 Energy rated windows increase the comfort, value and energy efficiency of your home.
 They have an indirect impact on the environment by helping you use less electricity and gas to cool, heat and light your home.
-Installing energy efficient windows are an easy way to decrease your carbon footprint and are approved by the Building Code of Australia.
+Installing energy efficient windows is an easy way to decrease your carbon footprint and is approved by the Building Code of Australia.

 How Does the WERS rating scheme work?

 Remember, you don’t have to be working on a sustainable building project to use WERS rated windows.
 In fact, energy efficient products for the home are becoming a standard practice now and that trend will continue to grow.